brimdata/zed/pkg/zson/docs/spec.md

 Directives indicate how subsequent values in the zson stream are interpreted.
-A value is a regular value if the most recent preceding directive in the stream is regular directive; otherwise, it is a legacy value.
+A value is a regular value if the most recent preceding directive in the stream is a regular directive; otherwise, it is a legacy value.

 Any line beginning with '#' that does not conform with the syntax of a directive is an error.